-Our Neuropsychologist assesses the clients’ abilities to process information and respond in an appropriate manner.
-The individual’s emotional and social wellbeing are also evaluated.
-The Neuropsychologist then provides recommendations to help clients successfully reintegrate into the community.
+ARBI’s neuropsychologist works with our clients, families, and staff to address the cognitive, social, emotional and behavioural consequences of brain injury or stroke.
+Our neuropsychologist assesses the client’s abilities to process information and respond in an appropriate manner.
+Additionally, the individual’s emotional and social wellbeing are evaluated, and they are provided with recommendations to help them successfully reintegrate into the community.

-ARBI’s social worker is involved with survivors of stroke and traumatic brain injury (TBI), and families from the intake process through to discharge, supporting them as they move forward.
-The social worker’s role is to create a safe and collaborative environment for clients and their families to share, learn, grow and find hope as they overcome the many challenges that lie ahead.
+ARBI’s social worker provides constant support and is involved with our clients and their caregivers from the intake process through to their discharge.
+This creates a safe and collaborative environment for clients and their families to share, learn, grow and find hope as they overcome the many challenges that lie ahead.
+Our dedicated social worker:

 - Provides supportive counseling to clients and caregivers

 - Connects clients and caregivers to resources in the community

 - Strengthens partnerships within the brain injury community support network